Yiling-Huo/eye-tracking-workshop-slides/_handout/day1.md

 In the visual world paradigm, data analysis usually involves analysing the proportion of fixations over time for each object in the visual display.
 The assumption providing the link between word recognition and eye movements is that the activation of the name of a picture determines the probability that a subject will shift attention to that picture and thus make a saccadic eye movement to fixate it.
 The visual world paradigm provides a (quasi-)continuous measure of cognition that has a fine temporal resolution, and has contributed a lot to our understanding of the time course of language comprehension.

-The visual world paradigm has been used to study lexical activation during spoken word recognition, and has provided evidence for listeners sensitivity to lexical stress, duration of acoustic sequences, pitch accents, lexical tones, etc. At the sentence level, the visual world paradigm is widely used to study syntactic parsing, semantic integration, discourse processing, and most importantly predictive processing during language comprehension.
+The visual world paradigm has been used to study lexical activation during spoken word recognition, and has provided evidence for listeners' sensitivity to lexical stress, duration of acoustic sequences, pitch accents, lexical tones, etc. At the sentence level, the visual world paradigm is widely used to study syntactic parsing, semantic integration, discourse processing, and most importantly predictive processing during language comprehension.

 ## Combining eye-tracking and neuroimaging